 - Line regulators that have their source away from the point of use should have a manual shutoff valve near the point of use.

 - A pressure relief system should be designed to provide a discharge rate sufficient to avoid further pressure increase and should vent to a safe location.
+See Venting.

 - All shutoff valves should be clearly marked.